 9 minute read

-Communicating with customers used to be simple: face-to-face, phone or email.
-Now people expect you to communicate with them through their preferred channel, including social media, instant messaging and web portals.
-This article will cover why multichannel communication is so important and the benefits of using a multichannel communication system.
+Communicating with customers used to be simple: face-to-face, by phone, or via email.
+Now, people expect you to communicate with them through their preferred channels, including social media, instant messaging, and web portals.
+This article will explore the importance of multichannel communication and the benefits of utilising a comprehensive multichannel communication system.

 We’re all well aware that we now live and operate in a predominantly digital world and have been for some time.
 For start-ups and small businesses, the ability to communicate in this digital world has appeared seamless.
 But for larger organisations with more traditional models and legacy systems, the transition has been more challenging.

-Yet, the importance of engaging and motivating customers is essential for every organisation and in today’s digital world and competitive landscape, you need to communicate through multiple channels of communication: digital and physical.
-Providing a customer experience that spans more than one channel is vital.
+Yet, the importance of engaging and motivating customers is essential for every organisation.
+In today’s digital world and competitive landscape, you need to communicate through multiple channels, including both digital and physical.
+Providing a customer experience that spans multiple channels is vital.

-Consider your customer experience across print, web, email, text and the other channels you use.
-Will you find success forcing customers to follow one channel?
+Consider your customer experience across all print, web, email, text, and other channels you use.
+Will you find success by forcing customers to follow a single channel?
 Or is the better solution to deliver a consistent experience via the channel of their choice?

 Whilst it’s necessary to adapt to digital channels of delivery, it’s worth considering your customer profile.
 What channels do they use and need?
-If print is still part of the mix today, it will likely be tomorrow: albeit in lower numbers.
+If print remains part of the mix today, it will likely continue to do so tomorrow, albeit in lower numbers.
 So don’t discount this channel.
 Every channel is important.

-If delivering multichannel communications is difficult, team up with a partner.
-A document automation partner can deliver communications via your customers’ channels of choice, without changing systems.
-It just needs a partner with automation solutions to complement what you do.
+If delivering multichannel communications is challenging, consider partnering with a specialist.
+A document automation partner can deliver communications via your customers’ channels of choice, without requiring system changes.
+It simply needs a partner with automation solutions to complement its existing efforts.

-In this article, we’ll cover why multichannel communication is so important, an example of how a multichannel communication system works and the advantages of using such a system.
+In this article, we’ll cover why multichannel communication is so important, provide an example of how a multichannel communication system works, and discuss the advantages of using such a system.

 So before we start, let’s quickly highlight the six advantages of using a multichannel communication system (so you know why it’s worth reading on!):